 So, why do we continually reduce our parenting to discipline techniques that control and manipulate unnecessarily?

-Why do we feel we need to constantly evaluate children's behavior as good or bad?
+Why do we constantly feel the need to evaluate children's behavior as good or bad?

 I know you want to give your child the best opportunity to grow into a self-reliant, happy adult!

 HOW?
 REMOVE your obstacles - they are named - blame, shame, judgment and guilt!

 The child, especially, learns to become the kind of